Liverpool announce record turnover & £42m pre-tax profit in latest accounts | Goal.com

 Liverpool have announced a pre-tax profit of £42 million ($54m) in its latest annual financial accounts.

-The Reds’ success on the field is being matched off it, with a record turnover of £533m ($688m) also confirmed for the year up to and including May 2019.
+The Reds’ success on the field is being matched off it, with a record turnover of £533m ($688m) also confirmed for the year ending May 2019.

 That figure was boosted by the club’s second-placed finish in the Premier League last season, as well as the lucrative new UEFA Champions League broadcast deal and a series of new commercial partnerships.

-They were also able to press ahead with their new £50m ($65m) training facility in Kirkby, with work on the state-of-the-art complex set to be completed in June.
+They were also able to press ahead with their new £50m ($65m) training facility in Kirkby, with work on the state-of-the-art complex set to be completed in June, in time for Jurgen Klopp and his team to move in for pre-season training.

 Liverpool maintained seventh place in the Deloitte Football Money League, which was released in January, having moved up two places the previous year.